Sabino Arana

-Sabino Policarpo Arana Goiri (in Spanish), Sabin Polikarpo Arana Goiri (in Basque), or Arana ta Goiri'taŕ Sabin (self-styled) (26 January 1865 – 25 November 1903), was a Basque writer and the founder of the Basque Nationalist Party (PNV).
-Arana is considered the father of Basque nationalism.
+Sabino Policarpo Arana Goiri, also known by the Basque version of his name, Sabin Polikarpo Arana Goiri, or by his self-styled name Arana ta Goiri'taŕ Sabin (26 January 1865 – 25 November 1903), was a Basque writer and the founder of the Basque Nationalist Party (EAJ).
+Considered the father of Basque nationalism, he promoted and helped standardize the Basque language, creating a distinct Basque orthography that later served as a basis for Standard Basque, and coined many neologisms to enhance the language’s prestige and resilience against Castilian and French language influences.

+However, Arana's legacy is controversial due to his advocacy of sexist and racist ideas, some of which have been described as proto-fascist, drawing criticism from both supporters and critics of Basque nationalism.

-He died in Sukarrieta at the age of 38 after falling ill with Addison's disease during time spent in prison.
+Born in Abando, Biscay, Spain He died in Sukarrieta at the age of 38 after falling ill with Addison's disease during time spent in prison.
 He had been charged with treason for attempting to send a telegram to President Theodore Roosevelt, in which he praised the United States for helping Cuba gain independence from Spain.

 Background

 One of the consequences of the First Carlist War was the substitution of the Ancien Régime Basque home rule (fueros) by a limited still relevant autonomy.
 A majority in Navarre and the rest of the Basque districts supported the pretender to the Spanish crown Carlos V for his support to their institutions and laws (characterized for being more liberal than elsewhere in Spain).
-However, they were defeated in 1839, and Navarre, Biscay, Álava and Gipuzkoa were integrated into the Spanish customs system.
+However, they were defeated in 1839, and Navarre, Biscay, Araba and Gipuzkoa were integrated into the Spanish customs system.
 Basque industrialists profited from privatization of exploitations and the Spanish captive market with the iron ore and the Bessemer converter, and Biscay became "the iron California".
 Workers from all of Spain were attracted to the area as labourers for the burgeoning industry.

 Arana was born in a jauntxo ("petty noble") family from Abando, a neighbourhood that had been recently incorporated into the city of Bilbao as the new extension for the growth of the industrial era.
 Abando was a Basque speaking town, but following the attitudes of the elites in the area of Bilbao during this period, Basque was not transmitted to Arana's siblings within the family.
 Abando and its port were at the centre of the Zamacolada uprising against attempts by the Spanish premier Manuel Godoy to recruit Basques for the Spanish army (1804), a contrafuero or breach of basic Basque legislation.

-In the aftermath of the Third Carlist War (1876), Arana attended the Jesuit School of Orduña along with his brother Luis (1876–1881).
-Orduña became a hotspot and meeting point for the pro-fueros, primeval Basque nationalists concerned with the loss of the Basque native institutions.
+In the aftermath of the Third Carlist War (1876), Arana attended the Jesuit School of Urduña along with his brother Luis (1876–1881).
+Urduña became a hotspot and meeting point for the pro-fueros, primeval Basque nationalists concerned with the loss of the Basque native institutions.
 Arana claimed that he had a quasi-religious revelation at Easter 1882, one that he communicated to his brother Luis Arana.
 From then he devoted himself to the nationalist cause of Biscay, later extended to the Basque Country.